Majorana lattice gauge theory: symmetry breaking, topological order and intertwined orders all in one: Results

-Therefore in the limit $V=0$ the interacting Majorana fermion model reduces to the quadratic $\gamma$ Majorana fermions coupled to the static $Z_{2}$ gauge fields.
+Therefore in the limit $V=0$ the Majorana lattice gauge theory reduces to the quadratic $\gamma$ MFs coupled to the static $Z_{2}$ gauge fields.
 The constants of motion $\hat{C}_{\mathbf{r}}$ and $\hat{D}_{\mathbf{r},\mathbf{r}'}$ serve as static $Z_{2}$ gauge fields.
 The exact solvability of the model $H_0$ is in the same spirit of the exactly solvable Kitaev honeycomb model\cite{Kitaev_honeycomb}.